Dinoflagellate

 About 1,555 species of free-living marine dinoflagellates are currently described.
 Another estimate suggests about 2,000 living species, of which more than 1,700 are marine (free-living, as well as benthic) and about 220 are from fresh water.
 The latest estimates suggest a total of 2,294 living dinoflagellate species, which includes marine, freshwater, and parasitic dinoflagellates.

 A rapid accumulation of certain dinoflagellates can result in a visible coloration of the water, colloquially known as red tide (a harmful algal bloom), which can cause shellfish poisoning if humans eat contaminated shellfish.
-Some dinoflagellates also exhibit bioluminescence—primarily emitting blue-green light.
-Thus, some parts of the ocean light up at night giving blue-green light.
+Some dinoflagellates also exhibit bioluminescence, primarily emitting blue-green light, which may be visible in oceanic areas under certain conditions.

 Etymology

 The term "dinoflagellate" is a combination of the Greek dinos and the Latin flagellum.
 Dinos means "whirling" and signifies the distinctive way in which dinoflagellates were observed to swim.
 Flagellum means "whip" and this refers to their flagella.